-For the last two weeks I’ve shared with you why I decided to hire fellow colleague and trainer, Katie Petersen of Active Evolution to help me take the guess work out of my food choices.
+For the last two weeks I’ve shared with you why I decided to hire a fellow colleague and trainer to help me take the guess work out of my food choices.
 What she gave to me was much more valuable than any nutrition plan, (read initial post here, and part 2 here).
 And now my clients want to know how I’ve been faring…

 *Note, the only change in my workout is that I added a consistent third weight training session each week.
 The main variable that was altered in this eight week period was my nutrition and more consistent water intake.

-Aside from the weight loss, what was more powerful to me were the caliper and circumference measurements Katie recorded.
+Aside from the weight loss, what was more powerful to me were the caliper and circumference measurements.
 In the first four weeks I lost 1.0” from my waist AND hips.
 My right thigh which has always been oddly larger, reduced in circumference by 1.25”!
 I also feel a difference in the texture of my skin, it’s more supple.
 Personally I think I look a couple of years younger!
-This skin texture difference may very well be from the fish oil and Kyani supplements I have been taking daily since May 1.
+This skin texture difference may very well be from the fish oil supplements I have been taking daily since May 1.

 I was a little surprised to see the measurements continue to change as much as they did for the last four weeks.
 With any journey, I had my ups and downs with staying on track.
 We had guests in town, we ate out more than usual, and let’s be honest, I was completely altering the way I ate.
 Initially it was a real challenge.
 I did the best I could with my nutrition choices when we were out, trying to stay the path, and course correcting as soon as possible—and it all paid off.
 There was less weight loss in June, but my body mass continued to change.
 The body fat percentage on my home scale June 19 was 23.0%, down 4% since when I started!

-I lost 7 pounds of body fat and gained 1 pound of lean muscle mass in eight weeks following Katie’s nutrition plan.
+I lost 7 pounds of body fat and gained 1 pound of lean muscle mass in eight weeks following may nutrition plan.

 If you asked me 15 years ago–even 5 years ago, what was the least favorite part of my body—my answer would have been a swift and resounding answer…THIGHS.
 I have never liked my legs, for as long as I could remember.
 I actually have contemplated liposuction because I thought that I was doing everything possible to reshape them; everything but re-haul my nutrition.
 I LIKE my legs now.
 My thighs don’t rub together anymore when I walk.
 There is actually a small gap between my thighs when I stand.
 I’m so impressed!